Oliver Ekman-Larsson: Toronto Maple Leafs (2024–present)

 On 1 July 2024, Ekman-Larsson signed a four-year, $14 million contract with the Toronto Maple Leafs.
-On 13 November, he played his 1,000th NHL game.
+On the 13 November, he played his 1,000th NHL game.

 International play

 Ekman-Larsson represented Sweden junior team at the 2010 World Junior Championships, where he was the highest-scoring defenceman on the team, scoring five points in six games.

 At the 2010 World Championship, Ekman-Larsson played in nine games for the bronze medalists and was deemed to be Sweden senior team's best player in the game against Norway senior team.

-In 2019, at the 2019 World Championship, Ekman-Larsson was named captain of Sweden's team.
+Ekman-Larsson was named captain of Sweden's team at the 2019 World Championship.

 Personal life

 Ekman-Larsson's maternal grandfather, Kenneth Ekman, also a defenceman, was selected to represent Sweden in the 1972 Winter Olympics.
-Amanda Ilestedt who is Swedish international footballer is Ekman-Larsson's cousin.
+Amanda Ilestedt, a Swedish footballer, is Ekman-Larsson's cousin.
 Their first cousins, twice removed are professional cyclists the Fåglum brothers.
 Ekman-Larsson's younger brother, Kevin, was previously signed with the Coyotes' AHL affiliate, the Tucson Roadrunners.
+In 2017, his mother died from cancer.
+Ekman-Larsson has a son.

 In 2013, Ekman-Larsson founded OEL, a luxury clothing line based in Sweden.
-Ekman-Larsson donated a lot of his free time as well as free tickets to Arizona Coyote games to various charities like Big Brothers Big Sisters, the Arizona Burn Foundation, the Wounded Warrior Project and Best Buddies.
-In 2017, Ekman-Larsson's mother died from cancer.
+Ekman-Larsson donated a lot of his free time as well as free tickets to Arizona Coyote games to various charities like Big Brothers Big Sisters, the Arizona Burn Foundation, the Wounded Warrior Project, and Best Buddies.
 In 2019, Ekman-Larsson and fellow Arizona Coyotes welcomed a terminal cancer patient Leighton Accardo into the organization, with Ekman-Larsson insisting she do the team's face-off.

 In 2021, he sold his $6.5 million house in North Scottsdale to Milwaukee Brewers left fielder Christian Yelich.

-Ekman-Larsson has a son, Leo Phoenix Ekman-Larsson, with Leo derived from the initialism OEL, and Phoenix homaging the capital of Arizona, where he started his NHL career.